TomSearle/banana-shop/README.md

 # banana-shop

-An example website demonstrating how you can consume content from Umbraco Heartcore using GraphQL and Nuxt.
+An example website demonstrating how you can combine Umbraco Heartcore, Nuxt and Snipcart to create a snazzy eCommerce store.

 ## Build Setup